 His administration has also weakened existing environmental protections.
 In addition to approving a 24 percent cut to the 2021 environment budget, Brazil’s Congress passed several measures that reduced citizen representation on environmental policy counsels and replaced environmental policymakers with military officials.
 Other efforts, including bills that would legitimize illegal squatting and erode protections for Indigenous territories, are still being deliberated.

 Still, Bolsonaro has taken some steps to protect the Amazon.
 In January 2020, he announced the creation of an Amazon Council, consisting of fourteen cabinet members but no governors from Amazonian states, to oversee sustainable development efforts.
 And in May of that year, he tasked the country’s armed forces with responding to environmental crimes committed in the forest.
-However, critics say the reliance on the military has often undercut the work of federal environmental agencies and failed to achieve significant results.
+His administration has also begun to increase the fines issued for environmental crimes.
+However, critics say the reliance on the military to enforce environmental protections has often undercut the work of federal environmental agencies and failed to achieve significant results.

 What are the options going forward?